Securing Mobile: Settings

 - Notifications > Siri Suggestions > Allow Notifications: Off

-- Touch ID & Passcode > Turn Passcode On: Try to set a password if possible, otherwise use a six-digit PIN.
-A fingerprint is also acceptable (coupled with a strong password or PIN).
+- Touch/Face ID & Passcode > Turn Passcode On: Try to set an alpha-numeric password if possible, otherwise use a six-digit PIN.
+A fingerprint is also acceptable if your device allows it (coupled with a strong password or PIN).
 Face ID should be avoided.

-- Touch ID & Passcode > Require Passcode: Immediately
+- Touch/Face ID & Passcode > Require Passcode: Immediately

-- Touch ID & Passcode > Allow Access When Locked: the fewer the better
+- Touch/Face ID & Passcode > Allow Access When Locked: the fewer the better

-- Touch ID & Passcode > Erase Data: Enabled (Beware of this setting, make sure you understand it)
+- Touch/Face ID & Passcode > Erase Data: Enabled (Beware of this setting, make sure you understand it)

-- Privacy > Location Services: Disable for everything except navigation apps, and set those to “While Using”
+- Privacy & Security > Location Services: Disable for everything that doesn’t need it, and set those to “While Using”

-- Privacy > Tracking > Allow Apps to Request to Track: Off
+- Privacy & Security > Tracking > Allow Apps to Request to Track: Off

-- Privacy: Review all the other app settings and make sure apps only have access to the settings they actually need.
+- Privacy & Security: Review all the other app settings and make sure apps only have access to the settings they actually need.
 Otherwise, disable them.
 Disable as many as you can without breaking the app functionality.

-- Privacy > Analytics & Improvements: Disable everything
+- Privacy & Security > Analytics & Improvements: Disable everything

-- Privacy > Apple Advertising > Personalized Ads: Off
+- Privacy & Security > Apple Advertising > Personalized Ads: Off

 - App Store > App Updates: On